 It provides information on the activities you have been involved or working on.
 It should be around 200 to 500 words and should contain:

-- the nature of the overall engineering project
+the nature of the overall engineering project

-- the objectives of the project
+the objectives of the project

-- the nature of your particular work area
+the nature of your particular work area

-- a chart of the organizational structure highlighting your position, in relation to the career episode
+a chart of the organizational structure highlighting your position, in relation to the career episode

-- a statement of your duties (provide an official duty statement where available).
+a statement of your duties (provide an official duty statement where available).

 Personal Engineering Activity

 This section is the body part with all the detail information you have done such as what you did, how you did it.
 In here you should describe what you personally did rather than what your team did because this is a personal competency assessment.
-You should provide detailed illustration on:
+You should provide a detailed illustration on:

 Application of your engineering knowledge and skills on the project.

-- Task given to you and how you accomplished them
+The task is given to you and how you accomplished them

-- Any specific technical difficulties/problems you faced and the way you solved them
+Any specific technical difficulties/problems you faced and the way you solved them

-- Methods and solution developed by you using your original creation.
+Methods and solution developed by you using your original creation.

-- Conclude everything you did on the project
+Conclude everything you did on the project

-- how the project lead to your goals/requirements
+how the project lead to your goals/requirements

-- Summary on what your roles and responsibilities.
+Summary of your roles and responsibilities.